Waste Disposal – the Ultimate Guide

 - Rubbish Clearance for Specific Bulky Waste Types

-Definition of Rubbish Clearance
+Definition of Waste Disposal

-Containment of bulky waste
+Containment of waste

 - Loose – the waste is stacked or piled loosely without containment.
 As such, it will need to be removed by hand and carried to the vehicle (or a grabber lorry used).

-Types of Bulky Waste Collectors
+Types of Bulky Waste Disposal Collectors

 a) Waste removal contractors

 Licensed waste operators that charge to remove waste.
 They include man & van collection businesses, skip hire companies, and skip bag providers.
 If you're willing to pay for disposal and need the waste removed quickly, then these are your first choice.

 Some retailers offer a disposal solution for the old item being replaced.
 This service is often referred to as a ‘take-back service’.
 It is particularly popular with mattress, furniture and appliance retailers and also kitchen and bathroom companies.
 Large retailers of electrical appliances are legally obliged to offer an in-store waste electrical take back service.
 It looks like extended producer responsibility will in due course being applied to furniture retailers too.

 Retailer take-back is normally reasonably well priced.
 Retailers often subsidise the service to encourage you to buy the new item.
 It is also convenient because they organise for you at the same time as the delivery.
 However, it is only available to customers who are buying a replacement item.
 Not the general public.